A GUIDE TO WHAT TO DO IN WROCLAW

 If you have a nice day, take a seat in one of the square’s benches and just admire the colourful facades and people exploring around you.
 It’s a beautiful place.

-While you’re in the square, don’t miss out on visiting Town Hall.
+While you’re in the square, don’t miss Town Hall.
 A 13th century gothic tower, it’s one of Wroclaw’s main landmarks.
 Not just famous for its stunning architecture, the astronomical clock is something to see too.
 If the inside is closed to visitors during your visit, you can grab a beer in the beer hall that’s situated below- it’s one of the oldest ones in Europe.

 Exploring more, I zig zagged through the cobblestone streets surrounding the square.
 On my walk, I saw St. Mary Magdalena church, which boasts a great view of the city below.
 I chose not to climb it, but I’ve heard the view of the square below is incredible.